What can I use instead of lube?

 While some kitchen essentials can also double-up as a sex lube, it is always better to opt for a store-bought lube.
 These are tested for safety and made from certified natural and organic ingredients.

-With Coconu available online on our store, it was never so easy and convenient to get your hands on a safe and natural personal lubricant.
+With Coconu available online, it was never so easy and convenient to get your hands on a safe and natural personal lubricant.